 The staging system is based on the combination of tumour size and extent of spread from the kidneys.
 The cancer spreads locally into the flank and then metastasises further afield, especially to the bones, lungs and also the brain and liver.
 25% of patients present with metastatic disease.
 Symptoms of these metastatic sites of spread depend on the exact localisation of the spread, e.g. bone pain in the spine, pressure symptoms from brain metastases, coughing up blood from lung metastatic spread.

 The staging therefore includes chest x-ray or CT scanning of the lungs as well as scanning of the abdomen.
 A whole body bone scan is also a part of the routine work-up.
-After CT scanning of the body and bone scan, the clinician should know whether the cancer has spread from the kidney.
+After CT scanning of the body and A PET scan or bone scan, the clinician should know whether the cancer has spread from the kidney.

 Treatment & outcomes: Kidney cancer

 A localised renal carcinoma is always considered for surgical removal; the whole kidney is removed (nephrectomy) so long as the other kidney is functioning normally and can take over the body’s overall renal function.
 If the tumour is localised to the kidney then such surgery may alone result in a 67% cure rate.
 The use of adjuvant systemic therapy (e.g. immunotherapy, see below) after the operation to try to reduce the subsequent incidence of relapse has not been proven and is not standard therapy.
 There may be a case for nephrectomy even if there is evidence of metastatic disease; some evidence having been assembled to suggest that, particularly lung, metastatic disease may be more likely to respond to other therapy (even to rarely involute without further therapy) if the large mass of primary tumour in the kidney is removed.

 For metastatic spread, the options are limited as chemotherapy has a poor track record in this disease.